Raptor123471/DingoLingo/README.md

 ```
 * No Arguments: Lists server settings
 * Arguments: (setting) (value)
-* Use "unset" as an argument to reset a setting
+* Omit the value to reset a setting
 * Example: d!setting start_voice_channel ChannelName
-* Administrators only
+* Administrators and DJs only

 ```
 d!c